arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

 <div class="warning">

-This route stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.
-However, you'll be forced to destroy Sunlight Wolf if you don't have another FIRE in your hand, so be careful!
+This combo stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.
+> However, you'll be forced to destroy Sunlight Wolf if you don't have another FIRE in your hand, so be careful!

 Under [_Mulcharmy Fuwalos_], your opponent draws 4 cards.